-My kids were starving as soon as I added the spice mix to the dish, as the aromas that waft around the house were amazing.
+My kids were starving and as soon as I added the spice mix to the dish, as the aromas floated around the house, my kids were excited about dinner.

 The stew part was delicious, perfect actually, and the dumplings were so soft, my kids were counting them regularly to ensure no one got more than the other person.